-- You don’t gain access to customer data e.g. email addresses even if you’re responsible for bringing those customers to the marketplace (customer data drives a business forward).
+- You do not gain access to customer data—for example, email addresses—even if you are responsible for bringing those customers to the marketplace (customer data drives a business forward).

 - Sales reporting can be inadequate not giving you a line of sight to the information you need for effective analysis and decision-making.

-- With so many rules, constraints, and revenue sharing, it can feel like you’re working for the marketplace thus not working for yourself and having little control of your destiny.
+- With so many rules, constraints, and revenue sharing, it can feel like you are working for the marketplace thus not working for yourself.

 - Search engine optimization parameters may be limited which could result in fewer opportunities to influence your visibility and rankings.

-As you can see, the disadvantages far outweigh the benefits of using online marketplaces.
-However, if generating income quickly is a top priority, or you’re new to working online, then marketplaces can be very beneficial especially in the short term.
+As you can see, the disadvantages of using marketplaces far outweigh the benefits.
+However, if generating income quickly is a top priority, or you are new to working online, then marketplaces can be very beneficial especially in the short term.
 For example, selling on Amazon has proved to be very financially rewarding in my case.
-In the long-term, however, putting yourself, brand, and assets first before marketplaces and social media networks are the way to build a thriving online presence and business.
-For instance, prioritizing your blog or e-commerce site over a marketplace.
+Over the long-term, however, putting yourself, brand, and assets first before marketplaces and social media networks are the way to build a successful online presence and business.
+For instance, prioritizing your blog or e-commerce site in line with or over a marketplace.

-The most successful passive income earners didn’t take the easy, lazy, and convenient marketplace approach.
-Rather, they worked hard to build their brands one project and product at a time and are reaping rewards far greater than the majority (95%) of marketplace sellers.
+The most successful passive income earners do not focus excessively on taking the easy, lazy, and convenient marketplace approach.
+Rather, they work hard to build their brands one project and product at a time.
+Many are reaping the rewards far greater than most marketplace-only sellers.
 Furthermore, they experience greater decision-making control and work freedom.

-Ultimately it doesn’t have to be an either-or decision.
+Ultimately it does not have to be an either-or decision.
 You can leverage marketplaces while developing your online platform inviting a holistic approach.
-Just make sure you don’t let them get the better of you, but the opposite, so that you don’t end up a marketplace puppet or bitch.
-Seeing dollar signs is a wonderful feeling, but you need to remain steadfast with a goal to generate sufficient passive income independent of marketplaces.
+Just make sure you do not let marketplaces get the better of you—but the opposite—so that you do not end up a marketplace puppet or bitch.
+Realizing sales is a wonderful feeling, but you need to remain steadfast with a goal to generate sufficient passive income independent of marketplaces.